And why I walked away the moment I finally “made it.”

 I was standing inside the Vancouver Korean Consulate —

-my final interior-film job in Canada.
+my final vinyl wrap installation job in Canada.

 Two days of work.